-ASMR can be hard to describe, but it is ultimately a pleasant, tingling sensation which is triggered by different sounds and images.
-It is a strange phenomenon which is still being analysed and explored to this day.
+ASMR can be hard to describe, but it is ultimately a pleasant, tingling sensation that is triggered by different sounds and images.
+It is a strange phenomenon that is still being analyzed and explored to this day.

 Triggers for ASMR will differ from person to person.
 Some people will feel tingles when listening to specific, soft noises, while others may benefit from visual responses.
 Some will need to actively feel touch to be able to tingle!